Benefits of Dental Sealants for Kids

 We all know that brushing and flossing are the main pillars of prevention for cavities, and though this works well for the smooth surfaces of teeth, it is not as efficient elsewhere.
 Posterior teeth, especially molars, have deep pits and fissures that can easily trap food.
 Since these areas are more difficult to clean, the food that remains there is perfect for cavity-causing bacteria in the mouth.

-For children, there is another layer of protection in the war against cavities, known as dental sealants and they are done by your favorite kid’s dentist in Torrance, California.
+For children, there is another layer of protection in the war against cavities, known as dental sealants and they are done by us at our South Bay pediatric dentistry.

 What are dental sealants?